-Louise says the Social Enterprise World Forum will focus on sharing ideas about the best ways to create sustainable businesses that also benefit communities.
+Louise says the Social Enterprise World Forum focused on sharing ideas about the best ways to create sustainable businesses that also benefit communities.

-Highlights of the forum will include a pitch Olympics, where social entrepreneurs can pitch to investors, and a mentor bar, where people can ask for advice on tricky issues such as legal and financial questions.
+Highlights of the forum included a pitch Olympics, where social entrepreneurs could pitch to investors, and a Kiwibank-run mentor bar, where people could ask for advice on tricky issues such as legal and financial questions.

-Keynote speakers already announced include Sir Ray Avery, whose inventions have made cataract surgery accessible to some of the planet’s poorest people, and Sir Tim Smit, co-founder of the Eden Project, the world’s largest indoor rain forest.
+Keynote speakers included Sir Ray Avery, whose inventions have made cataract surgery accessible to some of the planet’s poorest people, and Sir Tim Smit, co-founder of the Eden Project, the world’s largest indoor rain forest.